 The PREA Coordinator will perform periodic one-on-one checks with those involved to ask if they feel that retaliation has been an issue.
 Multiple protective measures will be instituted such as removal of alleged abuser, limiting contact with victims and witnesses, emotional support services for residents and/or staff.

-During the pre-audit, the Auditor was provided a copy of the Sexual Abuse Retaliation Monitoring form to be completed upon receipt of a sexual abuse allegation for monitoring of staff and residents who report sexual abuse or for monitoring residents who are an alleged victim of sexual abuse.
+The policy prohibits any type of retaliation to any resident or staff who has reported sexual abuse or sexual harassment or who has cooperated in any PREA allegation investigation.
+The agency created the Sexual Abuse Retaliation Monitoring form to be completed upon receipt of a sexual abuse allegation for monitoring of staff and residents who report sexual abuse or for monitoring residents who are an alleged victim of sexual abuse.